 English ivy.
 Ivy is known as being an irritant to humans, both to the skin when touched and the spores/dust from its branches and sticky roots.
 But the leaves in particular are quite toxic to pets if ingested.

 Tomato plants.
-Tomatoes (yes, tomatoes are a fruit!) are said to be the most widely consumed fruit in the world, but the plants can be poisonous to dogs.
-Also, in the vege patch, potato plants and green (unripe) potatoes are also toxic.
+Tomatoes are said to be the most widely consumed fruit in the world, but the plants can be poisonous to dogs.
+Also toxic to dogs in the veggie patch are potato plants and green (unripe) potatoes.

 Aloe vera.
 Despite its medicinal properties for soothing skin ailments and sunburn, aloe vera is not something you want your dog chomping on.

 Jade plant.
 Also known as the money plant or lucky plant, the jade plant is anything but lucky if swallowed by your dog and will require immediate treatment by your vet.

 Philodendron.
 It’s not just outdoor plants that can be toxic to dogs (as well as cats and other pets).
 Philodendrons are a prime example of indoor plants that are unhealthy for dogs to chomp on.